CSVAD/sihwa/finalProject/README.md

 The goals for the final project would be considered as below :

-- Updating sound visualization
+- Updating sound visualization<sup>**</sup>
   - Visualizing and coloring according to the frequency spectrum of sound (as I did in the Sound Brush Library project)
   - Making the animation of a waveform while it is playing
     - A visual indicator showing a current playback position
     - Visualizing who is playing the waveform
-    - Responding to the change of the parameters of sound filters/effects.
+    - Responding to the change of the parameters of sound filters/effects
+- New drawing mode<sup>**</sup>
+  - Current: each vertex in drawing a 3D waveform is only relyong a device's position in a space
+    - Problem: if there is no movement, the waveform ovelaps in the same position
+  - New: drawing reflecting movement and time changes
+    - if the user moves the device, it draws a waveform along with the movement path
+    - if not, it pushes the vertices of the current waveform outward (along z-axis) and draws the new vertex foremost to the screen
-- Improving UI
+- Improving UI <sup>*,**</sup>
   - GUIs for controlling the parameters used in the sound visualization
   - Improving the current sound control GUI
     - Feature for organizing the order of sliders